Skip to main content

 Accessing the Internet has inherent risks, which the library is not responsible for and cannot control.
 Information available on the Internet may be false, disturbing or otherwise objectionable, and participating in online activities may have other risks.
 Patrons are solely responsible for their use of the Internet.
 All patrons should review Internet safety rules and best practices.

 Patrons' use of the Internet is not supervised, and Internet use records are confidential, as provided for in Florida law (Fl.
 Stat.
 257.261).
 Websites accessed through library networks will have their own privacy polices and rules, which patrons should review before Internet use.
-The library does not have control over this type of information collection.

 Public access computers and other library devices are available on a first come, first served basis.
 Where necessary, a chronological waiting list will be used.